willaug/2fa-manager-express-mongodb/README.md

 The API exposes the following endpoints:

 - `POST /users` - Create a new user with 2FA disabled
+- `GET /users/:userId` - Get a user data
 - `POST /users/authenticate` - Authenticate a user and generate a JWT token for subsequent requests
-- `POST /users/:userId/2fa` - Enable 2FA for a user
+- `POST /2fa` - Enable 2FA for a user
-- `POST /users/:userId/2fa/code` - Generate a 2FA code for a user
+- `DELETE /2fa` - Disable 2FA for a user
-- `POST /users/:userId/2fa/validate` - Validate a 2FA code for a user
+- `POST /2fa/code` - Generate a 2FA code for a user
-- `DELETE /users/:userId/2fa` - Disable 2FA for a user
+- `POST /2fa/validate` - Validate a 2FA code for a user

 Refer to the API documentation for more details on each endpoint and their required inputs.